Reflections on self-regulating and evolving systems | Dynamic Regulation of Biological Coherence

 Biological systems do not preserve coherence through fixed setpoints or simple error correction.

-Instead, regulation emerges through a recursively adaptive, phase-specific, and energetically gated cycle, guided by the spatiotemporal alignment of internal states with external demands.
+Instead, regulation emerges through a recursively adaptive, phasic cycle, guided by an alignment of internal states with constant external inputs.

-Rather than merely reacting to deviations, living systems proactively self-regulate by maintaining internally generated oscillatory attractors.
-These are dynamic phase alignments, not equilibria — shaped by evolutionary-deep System 1 mechanisms and refined through emergent System 2 adaptations.
+Rather than merely reacting to deviations, living systems proactively self-regulate by maintaining internal dynamic homeostasis.

 Disruption does not arise from deviation alone, but from a loss of coherence across temporal, spatial, and energetic axes.
-Biological regulation thus unfolds not as reversion to baseline, but as a nonlinear traversal through five interdependent phases, culminating in structural transformation and second-order coherence.
+Biological regulation thus unfolds not as reversion to baseline, but as a nonlinear transition through five interdependent phases.

 Phase Loop